 A sole proprietorship would give you complete control over your business, and it is easy to set up.
 However, it does not separate your business assets and liabilities from your personal ones.
-This means that your personal assets could be at risk if your business faces bankruptcy or a lawsuit.
+This means that your personal assets could be at risk if your business faces a lawsuit.
 Still, it can be a good choice for a low-risk business.

 A partnership is a simple structure that allows two or more people to own a business together and share in the business’s profits and losses.
 In a limited partnership, one partner has unlimited liability, while the other partners have limited liability, and profits are passed through personal tax returns.
 In a limited liability partnership, every owner has a limited liability and will not be responsible for the other partners’ actions.

 Corporation structures make a business into a separate legal entity, which can protect the founders from becoming personally liable for business responsibilities.
 Corporations can also raise money by selling stock.
 However, it can be more expensive to form a corporation, and corporation structures often require more extensive record-keeping.
 Also, in some situations your profits could be taxed twice.